snapsinazfs/snapsinazfs/Documentation/SnapsInAZfs.5.md

 The value must be an un-quoted integer from 1 to 59.

 **/Templates/templateName/SnapshotTiming/HourlyMinute**
-: This setting is the minute of the hour on which Sanoid.net will take hourly snapshots.
+: This setting is the minute of the hour on which SnapsInAZfs will take hourly snapshots.
 This value must be an un-quoted whole number from 0 to 59.
 The default value is 0, meaning that snapshots will be taken at the top of the following hour.
 For example, the hourly snapshot for the hour period from